 At the water 1 tablespoon at a time mixing with a fork until the dough comes together

-On a floured board, roll out the pie dough so it is large enough for cover the cake/pie pan
+On a floured board, roll out the pie dough so it is large enough to cover the cake/pie pan

 Please the rolled dough in the refrigerator for 15 minutes.